MarmikGandhi/Internship-Portfolio/README.md

 # 🌐 Marmik.Dev – Responsive Portfolio Website

 Welcome to my personal portfolio!
 Built as my internship task.
+This is a fully responsive website built using HTML, CSS, and JavaScript, showcasing my skills and projects as a frontend developer.

 ---